clemsos/writings/_quora/2017-01-05-How-many-hours-a-day-should-I-learn-Chinese-to-be-fluent-in-a-year.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to How many hours a day should I learn Chinese to be fluent in a year? - Quora
+    How many hours a day should I learn Chinese to be fluent in a year? - Quora
 ---